kingzamzon/docs/docs/SDK/staticContent.md

 });

 ```

+Note: `encryptedSymmetricKey` will be a Uint8Array.
+API docs with detailed type info are here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/

 You now need to save the `accessControlConditions`, `encryptedSymmetricKey`, and the `encryptedString`.
 You will present the `accessControlConditions` and `encryptedSymmetricKey` to obtain the decrypted symmetric key, which you can then use to decrypt the `encryptedString`.